sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

-REST - CSV Reader & Parse
+REST API CSV Read and Parse
 =============

 This workflow reads in a dataset from URL.
 It then parses the dataset and prints the result.